PocketRelay/ServerKotlin/README.md

 but allowing you to host your own closed off private server or ever a server for playing together over lan

 So far this project has become a very well performing server and is constantly being improved and optimized in my free time.
-There are some bugs which need to be ironed out but at the moment its a perfectly usable server
+There are some bugs which need to be ironed out but at the moment it's a perfectly usable server

 ## Links
 - [**Latest Release** - The latest server jar release](https://github.com/jacobtread/KME3/releases/latest)